 No-Issues Review Under Wende, Sade C./Phoenix H., Ben C. & Serrano

 In cases in which appointed counsel believes a no-issues brief should be filed pursuant to People v.
 Wende (1979) 25 Cal.3d 436, In re Sade C. (1996) 13 Cal.4th 952, In re Phoenix H. (2009) 47 Cal.4th 835, Conservatorship of Ben C. (2007) 40 Cal.4th 529, or People v.
 Serrano (2011) 211 Cal.App.4th 496, the attorney must consult with the FDAP staff attorney before filing.
 This consultation usually involves sending the staff attorney the record and draft statements of the case and facts.
+The record and draft statements should be sent in digital form if available, or in hard copy if not.
 It is also helpful to provide a short account (by phone or email) of any issues you considered.

 Consulting with the Assigned FDAP Staff Attorney